 How Often Does Google Earth Update?

 Google Earth is the three-dimensional planetary browser that shows our entire planet (well, minus a few top-secret military bases) in satellite imagery and aerial photos.
-It should not be confused with Google Maps, as these are two separate software.
+It should not be confused with Google Maps, as these are two separate services/programs.

 How Does Google Earth Collect Images?

 The images you see on Google Earth get collected over time from providers and platforms.
 You can see shots in street view, aerial, and 3D.
 However, these images are not real-time, so it is impossible to see live changes.

 Some images show a single acquisition date, while others display a range of dates taken over days or months.
 Suppose you want more information about when an image got created.
 In that case, it is best to contact the original provider, as Google is unable to give you more information about the images it displays.